SE-Stuttgart/moodle-block_booksearch/README.md

-# Usage and API configuration
+# Usage and API Configuration

 ### Type: Block
 Add a block to either your dashboard or a course.